 - Each CA will have specific expectations of when to give feedback to students and in what form.
-This will be outlined by each CA and posted on FROG or Microsoft Teams.
+This will be outlined by each CA and posted on Microsoft Teams.
 CAs will consider various tools to use in order to give effective feedback to students in a way that does not overburden teaching staff and in a way that suits their own subject area.
 Some examples of ways in which CAs will give feedback may be as follows: - Use of Microsoft Teams to give feedback (using voice notes) - Use of PowerPoints with answers to the work so that students can self-assess the work they have completed - $\circ$ $\,$ Use of Kerboodle to use the 'recording' facility so that oral feedback can be given. - Live feedback during whole class meetings - Use of Google forms for self-marking

-- Using the feedback facility on 'assignment' in FROG for teachers to offer advice and feedback if necessary. - Use of FROG quizzes to test learning - Students upload work to an E-portfolio on FROG - Use of online virtual packages e.g. School Games (PE) - Students send work (including photos) to teachers and receive feedback via email - Virtual packages where work is marked on-line and teachers have access to the level of student engagement and progress made e.g. MyGCSE (Science), Corbett, Hegarty Maths (Maths),
+- Using the feedback facility on 'assignment' in Teams for teachers to offer advice and feedback if necessary. - Use of online virtual packages e.g. School Games (PE) - Students send work (including photos) to teachers and receive feedback via email - Virtual packages where work is marked on-line and teachers have access to the level of student engagement and progress made e.g. MyGCSE (Science), Corbett, Hegarty Maths (Maths),